Heavy periods are very common in women, and usually are not a sign of anything serious – but they can cause a big disruption to your life.

-- A pap smear in which cells from your cervix are removed and then looked at to see if you have an infection, inflammation or changes in the cells that might be or cause cancer.
+- A cervical smear in which a sample of cells is collected from your cervix and then looked at to see if you have an infection, inflammation or changes in the cells that might be or cause cancer.

 - A sample of the lining of the uterus (biopsy) to see whether there are any precancerous or cancerous changes.

 How are heavy periods treated?

 The choice of treatment will depend on the cause of your bleeding.
 If a reason for the heavy bleeding is found, such as a fibroid, this will be treated.